 This information is impersonal to the child and is solely related to there being a visitor to the site or service, regardless of age.

 Absolutely no other information may be collected for these purposes aside from the persistent identifier.
 You cannot use this information to directly contact the child in any way.

-Exception 8: If you know someone misrepresented age on a registration, claiming to be over 13 when they are not.
+Exception 8: If you know someone misrepresented age on registration, claiming to be over 13 when not

 This exception only applies if the following three requirements are met: